Call for Papers

 The public availability of the tool and its internal details, its usefulness for other researchers, the measures taken to simplify its installation and use, and the availability of documentation about it should be clearly discussed in the paper.
 Both long papers, for complete descriptions of mature tools and/or use cases, and short papers, for summaries of promising use cases and tools, will be accepted.
 The papers will be reviewed both on their academic merits, and on the specific usefulness of the tools, and the experiences described, for the whole MSR community.

-Submission and Review of Research Papers
+Submission and Review of Technical Papers

 MSR 2018 will conduct double-blind reviewing.
 All submissions should not reveal the identity of the authors in any way.
 Authors should leave out author names and affiliations from the body of their submission.
 They should also ensure that any citations to related work by themselves are written in the third person, that is, “the prior work of XYZ” as opposed to “our prior work”.
 Authors having further questions on double-blind reviewing are encouraged to contact the Program Co-Chairs by email.